Introduction to Different Types of Inverters

 Full-bridge Inverter Output Waveform

 If all thyristors conduct at the same time or in a pair of (T1 and T3) or (T2 and T4) then the source will be short-circuited.
-The diodes are connected in the circuit as feedback diode because it is used for the energy feedback to the DC source.
+The diodes are connected in the circuit as feedback diodes because it is used for the energy feedback to the DC source.

-2) Three Phase Bridge Inverter
+2) Three-Phase Bridge Inverter

 Three Phase Inverter Circuit